pragscodes/WA/README.md

-✅ Get Exposure to Weather APIs and JSON Queries as weel
+✅ Get Exposure to Weather APIs and JSON